pydantic/pydantic/docs/usage/validation_decorator.md

-The `validate_call` decorator allows the arguments passed to a function to be parsed and validated using the function's annotations before the function is called.
-While under the hood this uses the same approach of model creation and initialisation; it provides an extremely easy way to apply validation to your code with minimal boilerplate.
+The [`@validate_call`][pydantic.validate_call] decorator allows the arguments passed to a function to be parsed and validated using the function's annotations before the function is called.

+While under the hood this uses the same approach of model creation and initialisation (see [Validators](validators.md) for more details), it provides an extremely easy way to apply validation to your code with minimal boilerplate.
-!!! info "In Beta"
-    The `validate_call` decorator is in **beta**, it has been added to Pydantic in **v1.5** on a **provisional basis**.
-It may change significantly in future releases and its interface will not be concrete until **v2**.
-Feedback from the community while it's still provisional would be extremely useful; either comment on [#1205](https://github.com/pydantic/pydantic/issues/1205) or create a new issue.

 Example of usage: